jf-lab/chendoscope-minipipe/README.md

-# JF Lab Pipeline for Miniscope Analysis
+# JF Lab Pipeline for CHEndoscope Analysis

-The JF-Lab miniature microscope pipeline for preprocessing and analysis.
+The JF-Lab pipeline for preprocessing and analysis of CHEndoscope calcium imaging data.

 1. Get your .mkv files to be merged, downsampled and/or motion corrected.
 2. Run the following on the .mkv files: